jryanad/ad-oneframework/README.md

 # Changelog

+#### October 27th, 2015 // 2.0.2

+* Refactored to be used as a Dependency within Site Builds
+* Moved Tabs, Accordion, and Social Buttons into Extensions
+* Separated out plugins for Responsive Menu & Font Resizer
+* Minified all JS
+* Renamed app.js to oneframework.js

 #### October 8th, 2015 // 2.0.1

 * Updated: Moved Social Branding vars into defaults so they can be used throughout the framework
 * Fixed: Reset min-width on unordered lists within the columns of the mega menu

 #### October 2nd, 2015 // 2.0